anoopsarkar/nlp-class/hw2.md

 > If $$t_{-1}$$ is the label `B-NP` and $$t$$ is `I-NP` return 1
 > else return 0

+For this homework the feature functions have been provided to you and their values have been pre-computed in the `data/*.feats.gz` files.
+Details of the feature vector representation for this chunking task is provided in the Appendix below.

 From these local feature vectors we can create a feature vector for the entire sentence: